afarvardin/dauphine_tunis/Flink/HelloFlink.md

 1. Optionally output the result to one or more data sinks.
 1. Execute the program.

-The program below converts the temperatures from Fahrenheit to Celsius and computes the average temperature every 5 seconds for each sensor.
+We explain the steps above in the below program.
-We explain the "Steps to structure a typical Apache Flink streaming application" helping this application.
+This program converts the temperatures from Fahrenheit to Celsius and computes the average temperature every 5 seconds for each sensor.

 ```scala
 // Scala object that defines the DataStream program in the main() method.